Mystical transformation into a Princess with your perfect bridal gown

-Finally, if you have a wedding dress designed for you it is wise to try on a few different styles to decide what style wedding dress suits you best.
-If your preference is to find one ready made, then typically starting six months in advance should provide you enough time to find your gown.
+Finally, if you have a wedding dress designed for you it is wise to try on a few different styles to decide what style bridal dress suits you best.
+If your prefer a ready made wedding dress then starting around six months in advance should give you enough time to find your gown.

-The style of your wedding dress should complement the style of your wedding, whether it be a formal wedding, informal wedding, traditional wedding or themed wedding.
-The style of gown you select should follow from the dcsions on the formality and time of day of your celebration.
-If you are having a formal wedding, a long gown is appropriate, the rule usually is; ‘the longer the gown and the train the more formal the wedding’.
+Traditionally, if you are having a formal wedding, a long gown is appropriate.
+As the old rule usually stated: ‘the longer the gown and the train, the more formal the wedding’.
 Full length wedding dresses are lovely for evening or formal weddings and are usually worn with a veil.

 Long wedding trains are appropriate for large, formal weddings while shorter ones are more suitable for informal or day weddings.
 Wedding trains can made as detachable items to extend the useful life of the wedding dress.

-Your Wedding Shoes
+4: Your Wedding Shoes

-Accessories and Jewellery
+6: Accessories and Jewellery

-Buy, Make or Hire?
+7: Buy, Make or Hire?

 There are many options open to you when purchasing your wedding dress and your budget may determine the choice you make.
-Wedding dresses can change in style from year to year and you should consider the time of year, the climate and the comfort of you wedding dress.
+Wedding dresses can change in style from year to year and you should consider the time of year, the climate and the comfort of your wedding dress.

 When buying an off the shelf wedding dress from a bridal boutique you are able to try several different styles and colours to ensure that you make the right choice.

-Alternatively you may have the wedding dress designed and made by an exclusive fashion designer who can design a wedding dress in the style, fabric and colour which is most flattering for you.
+Alternatively, you may have the wedding dress designed and made by an exclusive fashion designer who can design a wedding dress in the style, fabric and colour which is most flattering for you.